dot-layer/blog/content/blog/2019-01-07-we-mastered-the-art-of-programming.md

 Maybe if you took a little more time to think of how future you would feel using it things would have been different.
 Maybe you would have cleaned the code.
 Maybe you would have explicated the [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)) (why divide by 8.2?).
 Maybe some side effects would have been commented.
 Well this is not important for now, because the code *works*.

 But this did not apply to me.
 I could jump back in my code, read the witty comment I wrote and remember what dimension of the matrix `X` were represented by variable `i`, `j` and `k`.
 I make functions, so I [don't repeat myself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-I had a bunch of smell tests that could let me know if I broke something.
+I had a bunch of smell tests that let me know if I break something.
 No really, I mastered the art of programming.

 ## Until one day.